Forward selection and post-selection inference in factorial designs: Forward selection in factorial experiments

-We are now ready to analyze the screening consistency property of Algorithm \ref{alg:forward-ms}.
-We shall show that the proposed algorithm selects the targeted working model up to level $D$ with probability tending to one as the sample size goes to infinity.
+We are now ready to analyze the selection consistency property of Algorithm \ref{alg:forward-ms}.
+We shall show that Algorithm \ref{alg:forward-ms} selects the targeted working model up to level $D$ with probability tending to one as the sample size goes to infinity.
 Here, the targeted working model at level $k\in[K]$, denoted as $\bbM^\star_k$, is the collection of $\cK$'s where $|\cK| = k$ and $\tau_\cK \neq 0$.
 Define the full targeted working model up to level $D$ as

 In particular, when $D = K$, we omit the subscript and simply denote $\bbM^\star = \bbM^\star_{1:K}$.